 One of the things you’ll be pleasantly surprised at is how well all four of ForceMech’s models handle various terrains.
 The joystick controller is intuitive and easy to master, and even on the smallest, lightest model (the base model Voyager), the motor is powerful enough to get you over a wide range of terrain.

-We will note, however, that if you plan on using your scooter mostly outdoors, you might want to look more closely at the ForceMech Navigator models because they’ve got larger rear wheels and offer more raw power, both key to getting over more challenging terrains.
+We will note, however, that if you plan on using your scooter mostly outdoors, you might want to look more closely at the ForceMech Navigator models.
+They have larger rear wheels and offer more raw power, both key to navigating more challenging terrain.

 Lest we oversell it, it’s important to note that although ForceMech’s scooters are rugged and durable, and the Navigators are especially adept at handling outdoor terrains, these aren’t ATVs.

 While the ability to handle a twelve-degree slope is nothing to scoff at (that’s the maximum recommended slope for three of ForceMech’s four models, as noted in the table above), these scooters do have their limits.
-Take on a too-challenging terrain, and you’ll find yourself in need of a rescue, so start modestly and be sure help is nearby if you’re experimenting on the terrain you haven’t used the scooter on before.
+Take on a terrain that is too challenging, and you’ll need a rescue, so start modestly and be sure help is nearby if you’re experimenting on the terrain you haven’t used the scooter on before.

 An Image Sample of Left Front View of Forcemech Brand Review Voyager

-All four models have a very similar turning radius, with the Voyager R2 turning one inch tighter (32”) than the others (33”).
-Even so, sometimes small differences make all the difference, so consider carefully how you plan on using the scooter, and whether or not that one-inch smaller turn radius is important to you because it might be!
+All four models have very similar turning radius, with the Voyager R2 turning one inch tighter (32”) than the others (33”).
+Even so, sometimes small differences make all the difference, so consider carefully how you plan on using the scooter and whether or not that one-inch smaller turn radius is important to you—because it might be!

-A good rule of thumb is this: The Voyager products are, on balance, better for mostly indoor terrains, and the two Navigator models are more adept at handling outdoor terrains, while still being a breeze to use indoors.
+A good rule of thumb is that the Voyager products are, on balance, better for mostly indoor terrains, and the two Navigator models are more adept at handling outdoor terrains while still being a breeze to use indoors.

 A Slight Learning Curve, Minimal Assembly Required

-Assembly-wise, about the only thing you’ll have to do when your ForceMech arrives, is to mount the controller, although if you buy the Voyager R2, you won’t even have to do that.
+Assembly-wise, the only thing you’ll have to do when your ForceMech arrives is mount the controller, although if you buy the Voyager R2, you won’t even have to do that.

 An Image Sample of Assemble View of Forcemech Brand Review Navigator

-If you do have to mount the controller, you’ll be done in less than five minutes.
-From there, simply drop the battery into place (or batteries, if you’ve bought a second) and you’re ready for your first ride.
+If you have to mount the controller, you’ll be done in less than five minutes.
+Drop the battery into place (or batteries, if you’ve bought a second), and you’ll be ready for your first ride.

 There is a slight learning curve, and you’ll want to spend at least a few minutes getting the hang of the joystick controller and familiarizing yourself with how the machine handles (this is true regardless of which model you choose to purchase).